Underrated Things to Do in San Francisco: The Top 12

 - Food and Culinary Walking Tour of North Beach

-4. Spend a night out in North Beach
+4. Spend a Night Out in North Beach

 North Beach is a neighborhood that most tourists don't venture into, and that's a real shame!
 This area is known as San Francisco's “Little Italy,” but it's much more than that.